-PhD in Strategic Studies
+PhD in Military and Strategic Studies

 This program is an innovative hybrid academic-quasi professional program designed for mid-career professionals looking to upskill or reskill in the fields of security and defence broadly understood.
 To be admitted students will normally have at least two years of professional, ongoing experience.
 Dissertation proposals for the application process and the eventual dissertation written by the student must be related to the applicant/student’s work experience and/or professional career goals.